 In the early days, an event occurred that had far-reaching consequences.
-On May 19, 1901, Queen Lili‘uokalani, accompanied by Mrs. Mary Ward Foster, a wealthy part-Hawaiian Buddhist and a dear friend of the lmamuras, attended the Hongwanji Hoonko services, commemorating Shinran Shonin’s decease.
+On May 19, 1901, Queen Lili‘uokalani, accompanied by Mrs. Mary Elizabeth Mikahala Robinson Foster, a wealthy part-Hawaiian Buddhist and a dear friend of the Imamuras, attended the Hongwanji Gotan-E services, commemorating Shinran Shonin’s birth.

 The presence of the recently deposed Queen of Hawaii at a Buddhist service caused quite a stir in the community and was reported widely in the newspapers throughout the world.
 Bishop Imamura later reported that for the timid young Buddhists the visit had a very positive impact, raising self-esteem and confidence in them.

 In 1906, the Reverend Zuigi Ashikaga, who headed the Department of Propagation at the Honzan, arrived in Honolulu bearing the announcement that henceforth the temple in Honolulu would have the status of Betsuin, or “detached main temple,” and would serve as the headquarters of all the temples in the islands.
 In the following year, the Territory of Hawaii recognized the incorporation of the Hongwanji under the name Honpa Hongwanji Mission of Hawaii.